Skip to content

 Inputs

-• task (str): The task description or problem statement.
+task str The original task or question

 Outputs